 - Make it into a game by hiding written clues that lead up to a big prize.
 Make up silly rhymes or zany sentences to make the hunt exciting and playful while the hunters figure out where to find the next prize.

 - Hide foiled or bagged Easter chocolate eggs in unusual places.
-We've suggested 10 great hiding spots below — but make sure you make a list to keep track of them all, otherwise you may be finding eggs for days to come!
+We've suggested 10 great hiding spots below — but make sure you make a list to keep track of them all, otherwise you (or your pets) may be finding eggs for days to come!

-- Fill plastic eggs with special surprises like a single candy, small toys, hair ties, bracelets, or instructions to do something silly like stand on one foot or hop like a rabbit before proceeding to the next egg.
+- Fill plastic eggs with special surprises like a single candy, small toys, hair ties, bracelets, or instructions to do something simple but silly like "stand on one foot" or "hop like a rabbit" before proceeding to the next egg.